seanoseanohay/figma_clone/docs/tasks2.md

 - [ ] Dropdown shows "Select Project > Canvas" placeholder
 - [ ] User squares are 32x32px with user initials only
 - [ ] Maximum 6 user squares visible with "+N" for overflow
+- [ ] User squares show ONLY users currently active on the same canvas (not all project collaborators)
+- [ ] User list updates in real-time as users join/leave the canvas
+- [ ] Share button is visible and accessible in header
 - [ ] Responsive design works at all breakpoints
 - [ ] User avatar colors are consistent per user
 - [ ] All existing functionality (sign out, user info) still works